fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 This is how we manage to roughly define what REST refers to as a [uniform interface](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints), which means a consistent way of defining interfaces that makes it possible for systems to cooperate.

 This way of interpreting REST falls under the [second level of RESTful maturity](https://martinfowler.com/articles/richardsonMaturityModel.html) in the Richardson Maturity Model.
 According to the definition provided by Roy Fielding, we have not defined a [REST API](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
 In fact, a large majority of the world's purported "REST" APIs do not meet Fielding's original criteria outlined in his dissertation.

-In some places (see e.g. [Richardson, Ruby: RESTful Web Services](http://shop.oreilly.com/product/9780596529260.do)) you will see our model for a straightforward [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API, being referred to as an example of [resource-oriented architecture](https://en.wikipedia.org/wiki/Resource-oriented_architecture) instead of REST.
+In some places (e.g. [Richardson, Ruby: RESTful Web Services](http://shop.oreilly.com/product/9780596529260.do)) you will see our model for a straightforward [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API, being referred to as an example of [resource-oriented architecture](https://en.wikipedia.org/wiki/Resource-oriented_architecture) instead of REST.
 We will avoid getting stuck arguing semantics and instead return to working on our application.

 ### Fetching a single resource

 Let's expand our application so that it offers a REST interface for operating on individual notes.
 First, let's create a [route](http://expressjs.com/en/guide/routing.html) for fetching a single resource.

 The unique address we will use for an individual note is of the form <i>notes/10</i>, where the number at the end refers to the note's unique id number.